IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 When the first time a signature of the MUD file related to a particular device-type is verified by the MUD controller, the identity of the signing authority is recorded.
-It is pinned.
+That it, the signing authorith is pinned.
-Subsequent MUD files must be signed by the same entity in order to be accepted.
+This policy means that subsequent MUD files must be signed by the same entity in order to be accepted.

 The trust and acceptance of the first signer may come from many sources, for example, it could be manual configured to trust which signer,